Cobertos/dotfiles/README.md

 * Add symbolic links to Dropbox bin/ folder (requires a Symlink to the Dropbox folder)
  * Move the ones that support it form the tools folder into Chocolatey
 * ShareX config
-* Installing chocolatey packages
 * Make sure that Chrome syncs settings for refined GitHub (looks like it worked)
 * Rust

 ## TODO
 * Hide excess folders I don't use anymore like 3D Objects, etc... (they're all in dropbox now)
 * Add z's config (but somehow without leaking all the path names, or don't...)
-* Yamllint isnt installed but it says it is